microsoft/ML4C/README.md

 python main.py
 ```

-This example orient a given skeleton.
+This example orients a given skeleton.
 A simple call to `orient_skeleton` would work.
 Specifically, the arguments are:

 + `datapath`: `str`.
 Path to the observational data records.
 Should end with `.npy`, with the array in shape `(n_samples, n_variables)`.
 Now we only support discrete data, so the entries of this data array must be integers.
 + `skeletonpath`: `str`.
 Path to the provided skeleton's adjacency matrix.
 Should end with `.txt`, with the array in shape `(n_variables, n_variables)`.
 If `i--j` is in the skeleton, then `a[i, j] = a[j, i] = 1`, and otherwise `a[i, j] = a[j, i] = 0`.
 Note that,